ArupSankarRoy/INTELLIGENT-RADIOLOGIST-ASSISTANT/README.md

-# Intelligent Radiologist Assistant - A web application for classifying knee MRI images
+# Intelligent Radiologist Assistant - A web application for classifying tears in knee MRI images

 ## Overview